All applicants must upload a cover letter and an updated CV (no longer than four pages) in English. Applications sent by email will not be considered.

 - Communicating: You listen and speak effectively and honestly.

-Salary and conditions will be in accordance with Danish Refugee Council’s Terms of Employment.
+Salary and conditions will be in accordance with Danish Refugee Council’s Terms of Employment for Nationals.
 For questions regarding the vacancy please contact [email protected]